-- 1. Those activities necessary to: - a.
-Maintain or analyze the functioning of the website or online service; - b.
-Perform network communications; - c.
-Authenticate users of, or personalize the content on, the website or online service; - d.
-Serve contextual advertising on the website or online service or cap the frequency of advertising; - e.
-Protect the security or integrity of the user, website, or online service; - f.
-Ensure legal or regulatory compliance; or - g.
-Fulfill a request of a Child as permitted by 16 C.F.R. §§ 312.5(c)(3) and (4);
+Perform network communications;

-So long as the information Collected for the activities listed in paragraphs (1)(a)- (g) of this definition is not used or Disclosed to contact a specific individual, including through behavioral advertising, to amass a profile on a specific individual, or for any other purpose.
+b.

-S. "Third Party" means any Person who is not:
+- Those activities necessary to:

-1. An Operator with respect to the Collection or maintenance of Personal Information on the website or online service; or
+- 24 ||

-A Person who provides Support for the Internal Operations of the Website or Online Service and who does not use or Disclose information protected under the COPPA Rule (attached as Appendix A) for any other purpose.
+- 26

-T. "Website or Online Service Directed to Children" means a commercial website or online service, or portion thereof, that is targeted to Children.
+- 27

-1. In determining whether a website or online service, or a portion thereof, is directed to Children, the Commission will consider its subject matter, visual content, use of animated characters or Child-oriented activities and incentives, music or other audio content, age of models, presence of Child celebrities or celebrities who appeal to Children, language or other characteristics of the website or online service, as well as whether advertising promoting or appearing on the website or online service is directed to Children.
-The Commission will also consider competent and reliable empirical evidence regarding audience composition, and evidence regarding the intended audience.
+- 28

-2. A website or online service shall be deemed directed to Children when it has actual knowledge that it is Collecting Personal Information directly from users of another Website or Online Service Directed to Children.
+- [PROPOSED] STIPULATED ORDER

-3. A website or online service that is directed to Children under the criteria set forth in paragraph (1) of this Definition, but that does not target Children as its primary audience, shall not be deemed directed to Children if it:
+Maintain or analyze the functioning of the website or online service;

-a.
-Does not Collect Personal Information from any visitor prior to Collecting age information; and b.
-Prevents the Collection, use, or Disclosure of Personal Information from visitors who identify themselves as under age 13 without first complying with the notice and parental consent provisions of the COPPA Rule (attached as Appendix A).
+Authenticate users of, or personalize the content on, the website or online service;

-4. A website or online service shall not be deemed directed to Children solely because it refers or links to a commercial Website or Online Service Directed to Children by using information location tools, including a directory, index, reference, pointer, or hypertext link.
+С ase 3:22-cv-00946 Document 2-1 Filed 02/16/22 Page 6 of 26 1 d.
+Serve contextual advertising on the website or online service or cap the frequency 2 of advertising; 3 e.
+Protect the security or integrity of the user, website, or online service; 4 f.
+Ensure legal or regulatory compliance; or 5 g.
+Fulfill a request of a Child as permitted by Section 312.5(c)(3) and (4) of the 6 COPPA Rule (attached as Appendix A); 7 2.
+So long as the information Collected for these activities listed in 1(a)-(g) is not used or 8 Disclosed to contact a specific individual, including through behavioral advertising, to 9 amass a profile on a specific individual, or for any other purpose.
+10 O. "Thir d Party " means any Person who is not: 11 1.
+An Operator with respect to the Collection or maintenance of Personal Information on the 12 website or online service; or 13 2.
+A Person who provides Support for the Internal Operations of the Website or Online 14 Service and who does not use or Disclose information protected under this part for any 15 other purpose.
+16 P. "Veri fiable Parental Consent" means making a reasonable effort (taking into consideration 17 available tech nology) to ensure that before Personal Information is Collected from a Child, a Parent of 18 the Child: 19 1.
+Receives notice of the Operator's Personal Information Collection, use, and Disclosure 20 practices; and 21 2.
+Authorizes any Collection, use, and/or Disclosure of the Personal Information, using a 22 method reasonably calculated, in light of available technology, to ensure that the Person 23 providing consent is the Child's Parent.
+24 Q. "Web site or Online Service Directed to Children" means a commercial website or online 25 service, or po rtion thereof, that is targeted to Children.
+26 27 28 - 5 -